 Date of death: May 25, 2011

-She never forgot her childhood dream, however, and in 1970 she entered George Washington University, combining modules in geology and zoology to create the equivalent to a marine biology course. which together, allowed her to study marine biology.
+She never forgot her childhood dream, however, and in 1970 she entered George Washington University, combining modules in geology and zoology to create the equivalent of a marine biology course.
+Which together allowed her to study marine biology.
 She received her BS in geology in 1973 and her MS in 1976, returning to Howard as a professor of geology in 1976.
-In 1985, Owens became the first African American woman to gain a geology PhD.
+1985 Owens became the first African American woman to gain a geology Ph.D.

 25. Margaret S. Collins made some big discoveries about termites

 Collins was born in September 1922 in Institute, West Virginia.
 As a child prodigy, she started college at the age of 14.
 Collins would earn her B.Sc. in Science and Biology from West Virginia State University in 1943 and her Ph.D. in 1950 from the University of Chicago.

 Her career would be spent teaching at Florida A&M University and Howard University and conducting field research in North and South America.